k-caps/scripts/jenkins/python_shared/readme.md

 # Shared module which allows using python files as Jenkinsfile
-TODO: Make a list here of each file in the module and what it used for along with a minimal usage example
+TODO: Make a list here of each file in the module and what it used for along with a minimal usage example.
+This file should be a table of contents displaying each component as a separate readme.